What is ZERI Learning?

 Unless we can live – and learn – within natural systems where there are millions of hidden connections [and therefore millions of diverse solutions] we are bound to fall short of our objectives to create a more sustainable society.
 ZERI Learning teaches that doing “less bad” to accomplish “more good” [think: recycling] is not a sustainable philosophy.
 ZERI Learning empowers people of all ages to move from ideas into action.

 6,000 teachers have been trained in the ZERI Learning model.
 In turn, 300,000 children worldwide have been taught the ZERI principles in countries such as Japan, Sweden, Germany, Columbia, Ecuador, Brazil, United Kingdom and here in the United States – in New York, Colorado, New Mexico and California.

-The Marion Institute Sustainable Education Initiative [SEI] will incorporate many of the principles of ZERI Learning into the curriculum that will be developed.
-Also, SEI will use the fables that were developed by Gunter Pauli as part of their classroom education.
+The Marion Institute Sustainable Education Initiative [SEI] incorporated many of the principles of ZERI Learning into the curriculum that was developed.
+Also, SEI used the fables that were developed by Gunter Pauli as part of their classroom education.